tomtom-international/speedtools/README.md

 were disclosed within TomTom only.
 From version 3.0.0 TomTom decided to contribute this library under the Apache License 2.0 to the open source community.

+The **test coverage** of the project is unevenly distributed.
+Some of the modules have excellent test coverage in units tests, others lag behind, or cannot be run without running, for example, a local MongoDB instance, or having access to secret API keys.
+Such unit tests have been marked as `@Ignore` in the source tree, which brings the test coverage down.

 There is an additional project `speedtools-examples` with real-life examples of how to use the SpeedTools library.
 Check it out at `https://github.com/tomtom-international/speedtools-examples`.